mailpace/docs/docs/guide/inbound.md

 | contentId | The header value from `Content-ID` | Optional | string | `<abc>` |
 | cid | `contentId` without `<` and `>` | Optional | string | `abc` |
 | related | Attachment should not be offered for download as a "standard" Attachment | Optional | boolean | `true` |

+## Verification

+The webhook triggered by Inbound emails also includes a header called `X-MailPace-Signature`.
+By validating this signature using your domain's Webhook Verification Key, you can ensure that the inbound email recieved originates from MailPace and has not been tampered with.
+See [Webhooks](/guide/webhooks#verification) for more details and an example.